StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     The installation script will create a _strongkey_ user account with the home directory of _/usr/local/strongkey_.
 All software required for the StrongKey FIDO2 Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
 The default password for the _strongkey_ user is _ShaZam123_.

-    **NOTE: The policy for the StrongKey FIDO2 Server is a generic policy with default settings.**
+    **NOTE: The configuration policy JSON file for the StrongKey FIDO2 Server defaults to the maximum number of options for attestation and encryption settings.
+See the [StrongKey FIDO2 User Guide]() for detailed policy information.**

 9. Using the following command, **confirm your FIDO2 Server is running**.
 You should get the API _Web Application Definition Language (WADL)_ file back in response.